 Workers’ compensation is insurance paid by employers that provides cash benefits and medical care if an employee becomes disabled because of workplace injuries, regardless of fault.
 The law firm of Oshman & Mirisola, LLP – originally founded over 35 years ago – was formed with the guiding principles of service to its clients and excellence in advocating their cases.
-If you or someone you know was injured in an on-the-job accident, contact us today.
+If you or someone you know was injured in an on-the-job accident, contact one of our workplace accident attorneys today.

 Workers’ compensation benefits entitle you to medical treatment to cure and relieve the effects of your injury.
 Treatment may include consultations, physical therapy, surgery, hospitalization, drug treatment, and nursing care, as well as physical and vocational rehabilitation services.
 You are entitled to be reimbursed for costs of mileage going to and from your medical appointments.
 You may also be entitled to lost wages.

 It is important that you are aware of the following: